Tuttotorna/OMNIA/README.md

 Start here

-If only one public entry point is needed, start here:
+If you want only one public entry point, start here:

 docs/FOCUSED_PROOF.md

-If the goal is to see the benchmark result in more detail, then read:
+If you want the focused result in more detail, read:

 docs/ACCOUNT_ACCESS_HOLLOW_RESULT_V1.md

 docs/ACCOUNT_ACCESS_HOLLOW_CASE_ANALYSIS_V1.md

-If the goal is to understand how broader validation was structured, read:
+If you want broader validation planning, read:

 docs/EXTERNAL_VALIDATION_PLAN.md